 Along the way, I met Trench Foot, who hiked the PCT in 2016 with his son, and was on the trail for a few days now to do trail maintenance.
 (He also had apples for hikers — yum!)

 Between pastures, there were some pretty interesting plant juxtapositions, with big giant oak trees just off the trail, with cacti nearby.

 As the trail went nearby Eagle Rock, I took a detour to the rock formation, which as its name suggests, is vaguely shaped like an eagle.
 It was getting fairly late in the afternoon, though, and the low sun made it pretty difficult to get a photo.
 Colleen and Fred, who I had run into last week, were there, I think planning to camp.

 The last part of the trail to my campsite for the evening was a nicely tree-lined-and-shaded, with a small stream following the trail for a short distance.
 I finally made it to a beach-like campsite near Warner Springs around 6:30, got my tent set up, had a snack, and curled up in my sleeping bag just about a quick as I could.
-Initially it looked like I’d have the place to myself, but someone else showed up after sunset.
+Initially it looked like I’d have the place to myself, until Jeff and Miley showed, shortly up after sunset.

 But yes, what a difference a day makes.
-Yesterday was probably the most dismal day of hiking I’ve ever done.
+Yesterday felt like the most dismal day of hiking I’ve ever done.
 Today was one of the nicest.